thephpleague/period/api/modifying.md

 echo $march;    // 2012-03-01T00:00:00+0100/2012-03-30T00:00:00+0200

 // $march does not represents the full month
-// since the ending endpoint is excluded from the period!!
+// since the ending datepoint is excluded from the period!!
 ~~~

 <p class="message-info">To remove any ambiguity, it is recommended to always provide a <code>$duration</code> when using <code>Period::next</code></p>